 The integrative therapies mentioned above, as well as neuromuscular therapy and myofascial release, use similar techniques to free connective tissue.
 A chronically tensed muscle tends to maintain that tension, even after the stressful event has passed.
 Deep tissue techniques free the connective tissue glue, creating a new way for the muscle to function.

 Like acupuncture, reflexology works to move energy blockages in the body.
 By stimulating points on the feet that correspond to organs in the body, reflexologists can promote relaxation, reduce pain, and restore energy flow.
 Several scientific studies have shown that reflexology is a viable treatment for migraines, in some cases working as well as, or better than, medication–and without the side effects.

 Craniosacral therapy addresses the inherent, gentle, rhythmic movement of the bones in the skull and their effect on the fluid that surrounds, bathes, and cushions the brain and spinal cord and runs throughout the body.
-Cranial bones move in miniscule amounts as a response to the production and absorption of cranial fluid.
+Cranial bones move in minuscule amounts as a response to the production and absorption of cranial fluid.
 With head trauma, whiplash injury, or even severe stress, cranial bone movement can be compromised, resulting in headaches, dizziness, ringing in the ears, or vision disturbances.
 This therapy restores the normal movement of the cranial bones and fluid.

 Let the team at Hatch Chiropractic find the right approach to help you end your battle with that nagging pain in your head.
-Give them at call at 303-841-7121 today.
+Schedule your appointment now.